liquidctl/liquidctl/README.md

 ## Getting liquidctl

-### Prerequisites

-liquidctl depends on [Python 3](https://www.python.org/), [PyUSB](https://github.com/pyusb/pyusb) and [(Cython) HIDAPI](https://github.com/trezor/Cython-hidapi).
+liquidctl requires [Python 3](https://www.python.org/).
+Along with a couple of more general Python libraries, [PyUSB](https://github.com/pyusb/pyusb) and [(Cython) HIDAPI](https://github.com/trezor/Cython-hidapi) are used to communicate with devices.

-However, PyUSB generally requires the installation of a suitable backend (e.g. libusb), and special kernel drivers might also be necessary.
-HIDAPI's dependencies can also vary a lot, depending on the platform and how (or where) it is built.

-Because of this, known platform specific details and quirks are documented bellow in more detail, after the common installation instructions.
+Depending on the platform, PyUSB might require the installation of a suitable backend (e.g. libusb) or special kernel drivers.
+HIDAPI's dependencies can also vary a lot.
+Known platform details and quirks are documented bellow, after the common installation instructions.

-### Installing liquictl, the pythonic way
+### Installing liquictl the Pythonic way

 The easiest way to get liquidctl is to grab a [release from PyPI](https://pypi.org/project/liquidctl/#history) with *pip*.
 For currently under development features, pip can also be used to install the latest snapshot of the official repository.